nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 So here they are:

-- The first obvious thing to know / remember is to have setup your docker daemon to work with the KV-store, for that, you need to have the two options `--cluster-store` with:
+- The first obvious thing to know / remember is to have set up your docker daemons to work with the KV-store, for that, you need to have the two options `--cluster-store` with:
     1. a protocol (for instance `consul://`)
     2. an IP address (the IP address of one of the KV-store node, make sure this address is reachable by your host)
     3. the KV-store port (for consul this is `8500` if you did not change the default configuration) Make sure the IP address and the port are opened by your firewall.
 The second option is `--cluster-advertise` which needs the network interface (`eth0`, `wlan0`, etc.) that your docker host will use to advertise its presence, and the port (this is `2376` if you did not change Docker's settings)
 - If you set these up with a systemd unit file (most likely `/usr/lib/systemd/docker.conf.d/docker.conf`), then **make sure you added a newline at the end of your file**.
 I have spent countless hours reviewing everything: the addresses were correct, the ports were correct, the access were authorized, everything should be okay yet nothing worked, etc. And then I started "looking the keys inside the fridge" and one day I opened the systemd file with another editor which automatically added the newline and it worked.
 So... always, **always** end your config files with a newline at the end.
 This one, I guarantee **will** save you hours!
-- Make sure to look at the docker daemon logs (either by starting it by hand, or looking at `journald`), but the logs might indicate.
+- Make sure to look at the docker daemon logs (either by starting it by hand, or looking at `journald`), but the logs might indicate that something's off.
 For instance, if you get the `--cluster-advertise` option wrong, you will see a message like this:

 ```Bash
 WARN[0001] Multi-Host overlay networking requires cluster-advertise(x.x.x.x) to be configured with a local ip-address that is reachable within the cluster
 ```

 And that indicates that it doesn't work.
 - Another thing that is worth knowing is that the two options `--cluster-store` and `--cluster-advertise` are **both** necessary for Overlay networks to work, but they are not related to the same thing, and they work independently of each other.
 To make it short, `--cluster-store` allows the docker daemon to contact the KV-store and fetch information.
-This is what makes `docker network ls` shows the Overlay Docker Networks (if you misconfigured it, only the Bridge-based Docker Networks will show up), and this is what makes `docker network inspect <name-of-overlay-network>` shows the information about which contains are connected, their IP addresses inside the network etc. So even if you only configure `--cluster-store` or if you misconfigured `--cluster-advertise`, this will still show you and you might think that everything is working as it should.
+This is what makes `docker network ls` shows the Overlay Docker Networks (if you misconfigured it, only the Bridge-based Docker Networks will show up), and this is what makes `docker network inspect <name-of-overlay-network>` shows the information about which containers are connected, their IP addresses inside the network etc. So even if you only configure `--cluster-store` or if you misconfigured `--cluster-advertise`, this will still show you and you might think that everything is working as it should.

 The second option, `--cluster-advertise` is what makes the docker hosts able to communicate and synchronize together.
 This is what makes containers in different hosts able to talke to each other.
 It handles the routing.
 So if you have configured `--cluster-store` together but `--cluster-advertise` is misconfigured, then when trying to ping a container in another host, you will get `92 bytes from 523ed8b20522 (10.0.0.4): Destination Host Unreachable` for instance.
 This is very important because you need to be able to diagnose your problem.

 The TL;DR is that:

 - if you don't see the Overlay Networks with `docker network ls`, then it's a problem of `--cluster-store` (so either it points to the wrong IP address, the wrong port, or the IP address / port are not opened by the firewall, or the KV-store is simply not running, etc.)
 - if you can see the Overlay Networks but your containers fail to talk to each other (`Destination Host Unreachable`, `No route to Host`, `Timeout`), then it's a problem of `--cluster-advertise` (wrong network interface, wrong port (`2376`), the network interface is not opened on the outside, firewall blocking (port `2376`), etc.).

+#### Security Concerns

+A last but _Very_ important part remains: security.
+I love security and I find this is a fascinating topic.
+However this article is too long already to dwell too long on this.
+But I have to say a word or two about this.
+In case you are using only Bridge-based networks like we did in the first part of this article, you don't need to worry too much about security: since everything is on your computer (containers are all on teh same host, they communicate via `iptables` on the host), it's fine.
+Nothing is leaked.
+Just make sure that if you open ports, you don't open them on the outside by accident (remember that `-p 8080:8080` will bind the container's `8080` ports to the host's `8080` ports on all interfaces whereas -p 10.20.3.4:8080:8080` will do the same, but only on the host's `10.20.3.4` network interface).

+If you are using Overlay Docker Networks, however, the story is a bit different.
+As we have seen, we need instance(s) of a KV-store (consul, ZooKeeper, Etcd, etc.).
+Even though we only used one server of `consul` here, I told you that in real setups, you _should definitely_ have several, so that you have redundancy.
+These instances must communicate together over the Internet.
+And by default, the communication if not encrypted.
+So it's completely unacceptable.
+In the same spirit, your docker daemons must communicate with the KV-stores (that's the `--cluster-store` option) and together (that's the `--cluster-advertise` option).
+And these communications are also unencrypted.
+This is dangerous and unacceptable for anything else that basic tests (like in this article).

+You have several possibilities.
+As far as KV-stores are concerned, if you read their documentation, you should find instructions about how to setup a cluster of `consul` over SSL / TLS (it's also obviously true for the other KV-stores).

+As for communications between docker hosts, it depends on your setup.
+In a real, solid and serious setup where you rent servers on a server provider only, you can usually find servers that are part of an internal private network.
+Meaning that the servers have two network interfaces, let's say `eth0` and `eth1`. `eth0` is the public network interface, the one connected on the Internet, and `eth1` is not connected to the Internet, but is part of an Internal, fast internal network.
+And you can use this private `eth1` interface to connect to your other server, securely.
+This way you don't need to encrypt the communication between the docker daemons, because it's not reachable from the outside.

+But this only works between servers on the same provider and that are part of this network.
+When it is not the case, I found that a relatively good, simple and easy-to-implement solution was to create a VPN tunnel between the hosts with the docker daemons.
+So basically on your docker daemons you would have `tun0` network interfaces, which you would use to `--cluster-advertise`.
+Obviously you would have set up your VPN tunnel with encryption, so this way the communication if encrypted.

+You can also do the same for the communication between the docker hosts and the KV-stores.

+What is also possible for these things is to use `nginx` as a (reverse) proxy.
+On each each, `nginx` can communicate with the servers (either the docker daemon or the KV-store) on an internal network interface (`localhost`) and proxy the answers over a TLS/SSL encrypted communication.

+Anyway, this is a topic in itself so I can't cover it in just a paragraph, but make sure you take this into accounts ; because otherwise you will have problems!

 Here you go, with these sets of indications, I'm confident that you should be able to diagnose the vast majority of the problems you might be having with Overlay Networks, and if you still can't, either [should me an email](mailto:nschoe@protonmail.com), and go to `#docker` and I'm here (@nschoe).